-Please shower with Dial® Soap and wash your abdomen, chest and groin areas daily for the first 3 days prior to surgery.
+Please shower with Dial® Soap and wash your abdomen, chest, and groin areas daily for the first 3 days prior to surgery.

 On the day prior to surgery take only thin clear liquids for breakfast, lunch, and dinner.
-This may include water, coffee, tea, Crystal Lite, Gatorade or sports drinks, carbonated and noncarbonated soft drinks, plain Jell-O (without added fruit or toppings), clear broth or bouillon, apple juice, orange juice or lemonade (without pulp), and ice popsicles.
+This may include water, coffee, tea, Crystal Lite, Gatorade or sports drinks, carbonated and noncarbonated soft drinks, plain Jell-O (without added fruit or toppings), clear broth, or bouillon, apple juice, orange juice, or lemonade (without pulp), and ice popsicles.

 You do not need a prescription for Magnesium citrate.
 Drink one 10 ounce bottle of Magnesium citrate at 4:00 PM.
-The purpose of this bowel preparation is to reduce any pressure on your pelvic veins and reduce the risk for development of blood clots in your veins.
+The purpose of this bowel preparation is to reduce any pressure on your pelvic veins and reduce the risk for the development of blood clots in your veins.

 IT IS IMPORTANT TO GET OUT OF BED EARLY AND OFTEN AFTER YOUR SURGERY (WITH ASSISTANCE) TO PREVENT POSTOPERATIVE PROBLEMS.
 THIS ACTIVITY WILL GREATLY REDUCE THE RISK OF BLOOD CLOTS IN YOUR LEG VEINS.
 PLEASE TAKE DEEP BREATHS FREQUENTLY TO KEEP YOUR LUNGS CLEAR (15-20 PER HOUR).